-- Fluorosis is a condition that occurs when a tooth is exposed to excessive amounts of fluoride while it is still developing, before it breaks through the surface (erupts).
-Note, it’s not a disease.
+Fluorosis is a condition that occurs when a tooth is exposed to excessive amounts of fluoride while it is still developing, before it breaks through the surface (erupts).
+Note that it’s not a disease.
 It’s not contagious.
-It’s a condition that occurs in a very specific set of conditions.
+Rather, it’s a condition that occurs in a very specific set of conditions.

 Fluorosis can only develop in children while the teeth are developing.
 Adults and older children or teens cannot develop fluorosis.
 The best way to prevent it is to pay attention to all sources of fluoride in a young child’s diet and habits.

 The reason to be concerned about mild fluorosis is only the cosmetic concern.
 A very mild case is only likely to be seen by a dentist during an exam.
-White spots on the teeth may be a sign of decay, but the white streaks of fluorosis are not a sign of decay.
+White spots on the teeth may be a sign of decay, but the white streaks of fluorosis are not.
 The teeth affected by fluorosis are not weaker and may even be stronger than normal teeth.
 The primary reasons people seek to prevent fluorosis are cosmetic.